Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

 Important irreducible backgrounds consist of $Z(b\bar{b})h(\gamma\gamma)$, $t\bar{t}h(\gamma\gamma)$, $b\bar{b}h(\gamma\gamma)$, $b\bar{b}\gamma\gamma$ production.
 Apart from these, there are $bbj\gamma$, $jj\gamma\gamma$, $c\bar{c}\gamma\gamma$ and $bbjj$ channel that can potentially have a contribution to the background.
 Jet fake rates to photons are taken to be $0.012\%$, while jet and charm mistagging rates to bottom quarks are taken to be $1\%$ and $10\%$ respectively~\cite{deFavereau:2013fsa}.
 The backgrounds can be greatly reduced by vetoing extra jets, i.e., by demanding exact two $b$-tagged jets in each event.
 This is particularly helpful in reducing the $t\bar{t}h$ background.
 Applying a Higgs mass window cut of $112.5<m_{bb}<137.5$ GeV, to the invariant mass of b-jets results in a large reduction in the $Zh$ background due to exclusion of the $Z$-peak region.

 The Higgs mass window cut for the di-photon invariant mass is sharper than that for the invariant mass of $b$-jets and helps to reduce the background in all the channels.
 Furthermore, from the normalized distributions for $b$-jet-pair $p_T$ and di-photon $p_T$ in Fig.~\ref{fig:pTcut} indicate that the signal is favored for $p_T$ values larger than 150 GeV and 140 GeV respectively.
-We expect such cuts to help enhance signal to background ratio due to the fact that the $b$-jets and photons belonging to the signal come from a decay of heavy particles like the Higgs.
 Therefore, we further apply these cuts in order to enhance the statistical significance.
 The resulting efficiencies and cross sections at each stage due to these cuts in our analysis for leading backgrounds and three benchmark (BM) points for the signal are tabulated in Table~\ref{tab:efficiency}.

-Using the above methodology, we scan the $g^{(1)}_{HHH}-g^{(2)}_{HHH}$ space and the corresponding space in terms of the Wilson coefficients $c_H$ and $c_{HD}-4c_{H\Box}$.
-The range we scan is obtained by a naive estimation using the following method.
-First, we use the Eq.~\ref{eq:lorentzcoeff} and Table~\ref{tab:EFTtable} to express the Higgs and scalar quartic coupling in terms of $g^{(1)}_{HHH}$ and $g^{(2)}_{HHH}$ and the remaining parameters in the UV model.
-Then for each model the constraint is obtained by demanding all the dimensionless parameters of the UV model to be within the range $\pm4\pi$ and couplings with mass dimension to be in the range $\pm500$ GeV, given the cutoff scale $M = 1$ TeV.
-The derived range of the $g^{(1)}_{HHH}-g^{(2)}_{HHH}$ has been presented in Fig.~\ref{fig:xsect}.
-In this region, we believe, our effective theory is well-defined.
-We will use this parameter region to explore the reach of a 100 TeV collider at 3 ${\rm ab}^{-1}$ for probing the five different UV models.

-We first investigate the sensitivity of the tri-linear Higgs coupling $\lambda_{HHH} = - g^{(1)}_{HHH}/v$ in the absence of the derivative Higgs coupling $g^{(2)}_{HHH}$.
+We first investigate the sensitivity of the trilinear Higgs coupling $\lambda_{HHH} = - g^{(1)}_{HHH}/v$ in the absence of the derivative Higgs coupling $g^{(2)}_{HHH}$.
 In this case, we recover the scenario widely discussed in the literature: how to probe the deviation of the $\lambda_{HHH}$ from its SM value $\lambda_{SM}$ at the future collider.
-Compared with the work in~\cite{Barr:2014sga}, we obtain comparable significance of about $8.25\sigma$ for the SM dihiggs production.
-We exhibit the significance for $3\ {\rm ab}^{-1}$ and $0.3\ {\rm ab}^{-1}$ with a zero derivative interaction in Fig.~\ref{fig:ratiosig}.
-The different scales on the left and right vertical axes indicate the statistical significances at the integrated luminosities of $3\ {\rm ab}^{-1}$ and $0.3\ {\rm ab}^{-1}$ respectively.
-Systematic uncertainties will lower these values and are not considered as they are not known for the proposed future collider.
-Based on the plot, with $0.3\ {\rm ab}^{-1}$ data, one can exclude values of the tri-linear Higgs coupling $\lambda_{HHH}$ less than $0.7\lambda_{SM}$.
-While with $3\ {\rm ab}^{-1}$ data, we expect to probe all values of the $\lambda_{HHH}$ of interest.
+Compared with the work in~\cite{Barr:2014sga}, we obtain comparable significance of about $8.25\sigma$ for the SM di-Higgs production for luminosity of 3 ab$^{-1}$.
+This corresponds to the significance of $\sim 26\sigma$ for 30 ab$^{-1}$ as can be seen from the black line in the left panel of Fig.~\ref{fig:ratiosig}, where we plot the $S/\sqrt{B}$ for $30\ {\rm ab}^{-1}$ and zero derivative interaction.